rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 Let's begin by seeing what constitutes a basic test function.

 <!-- #region -->
-## The Basic Anatomy of a Test Function
+## Writing Our First Tests

+### Our "Source Code"
-Let's define a couple of functions that may look familiar from previous modules.
-We will be writing tests for these.
+We need some code to test.
+For the sake of this introduction, let's borrow a couple of functions that may look familiar from previous modules.
+These will serve as our "source code"; i.e. these are functions that we have written for our project and that need to be tested.

 ```python
 # Defining functions that we will be testing